Logo 3 120

 Congratulations to last week’s winners who are as follows:

-St John’s ~ Jill St Mary’s ~ Theresa Christ the King ~ Patricia
+St John’s ~ Pat.
+St Mary’s ~ Sarah Christ the King ~ Tony

 Please claim your prize from the appropriate sacristy.